 - 2-3 garlic cloves (minced using a garlic press)

 1. Remove the outer ridged layer of the karela using a sharp knife or potato peeler and wash the karelas.
 Cut the karelas into slices.
 If the karelas are fresh and tender, you can keep the seeds.
 If the karelas are either red inside or have seeds which feel hard, remove them.
-At this stage some people like to soak the karelas in salt for half an hour or more and wash them again to remove the bitterness.
+Soak the karelas in a teaspoon of salt for half an hour or more and wash them again to remove the bitterness.

 2. Heat the oil in a non stick wok and add the mustard seeds.
 Once they stop popping, add the chopped karelas and the spices -salt, chili powder, turmeric, half the dhana jeeru (coriander & cumin powder) plus the garlic.
 Stir well and cook this covered until the karelas soften.